I often get my best results when I follow my gut feelings rather than plan for something. This story is a good testament to that.

-Since I returned from beautiful Georgia, the weather in London has been pretty grim and depressing.
-It rained almost every day and it was generally cold and grey most of the time.
+Since I returned from beautiful Georgia (more on that in a future post), the weather in London has been pretty grim and depressing.
+It rained almost every day, and it was generally cold and grey most of the time.

-This day was no exception, and frankly there was nothing that could hint to what happened later in the afternoon.
-I spent most of the day reviewing and editing photos as there was no point in going out and shoot.
+This day was no exception.
+And frankly, there was nothing that could hint at what happened later in the afternoon.
+I spent most of the day reviewing and editing photos, as there was no point in going out and shooting.

-All of a sudden I see a different light coming through the window.
-A slightly warmer light as if the sun had tried to breach the clouds somehow.
+Suddenly, I see a different light coming through the window and hitting my monitor.
+A slightly warmer light as if the sun had somehow tried to breach the clouds.

-My work room faces North, so this time of the year I’m able to see in the direction of the sunset, and indeed there was a tiny opening in the grey wall.
+My workroom faces North, so this time of the year, I can see in the direction of the sunset, and indeed there was a tiny opening in the grey wall.

-Now, this quite often ends up nowhere: the clouds take over again or the sky doesn’t receive any colour whatsoever.
+Now, this often ends nowhere: the clouds take over again, or the sky doesn’t receive any colour whatsoever.

-But since my return I didn’t have stimuli to go back in the street to shoot, so I badly needed an excuse to take my camera outside.
+But since my return, I didn’t have the stimuli to go back in the street to shoot, so I badly needed an excuse to take my camera outside.

-There was very little apparent chance that the sunset could be nice at all but I somehow felt it differently.
-Also, I missed a few good ones in the recent past out of mere lack of trust in my gut feelings… But this time I put all my gear in my back and rushed to the nearest vantage point.
+There was little apparent chance that the sunset could be nice, but I felt it differently.
+Also, I missed a few good ones in the recent past out of a lack of trust in my gut feelings… But this time, I put all my gear in my bag and rushed to the nearest vantage point.

-I decided I’d rather take a few dull panoramic shot (or capture some dramatic clouds had they turned stormy) than regret to miss a nice sunset.
+I decided I’d rather take a few dull panoramic shots (or capture some dramatic clouds had they turned stormy) than regret missing a nice sunset.

 Having read until now you know where this is going…

-And so I rushed to my nearest vantage point, which happens to be the Shard skyscraper with its ever-annoying glass reflections and no-tripod policy.
-Arrived and fought my way to a good spot.
+So I rushed to my nearest vantage point, which happens to be the Shard skyscraper with its ever-annoying glass reflections and no-tripod policy.
+I arrived and fought my way to a good spot.

 The rest is captured in my pictures:

-I posted the last image in my Instagram Stories and it ended up having quite a good response, with a few accounts reposting it.
-Thanks guys!
+I posted the last image in my Instagram Stories, and ended up having quite a good response, with a few accounts reposting it.
+Thanks, guys!

-What really surprised me is how clear the view was from up the Shard: to the West you could see miles beyond Wembley.
-And yet some of my friends posted pictures of this sunset from the ground and it still looked cloudy.
+What surprised me is how clear the view was from up the Shard: to the West, you could see miles beyond Wembley.
+And yet some of my friends posted pictures of this sunset from the ground, and it still looked cloudy.

 Different points of view can produce very diverse images!

 Bottom line: take your camera and go out shooting.
-Particularly if your instinct tells you to.
+Particularly if your gut feelings tell you to.